petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 ---
 comments: true
-date: 2025-10-01
+date: 2025-09-28
 layout: post
-title: "Single button reproducibility: The what, why, and the how"
+title: "Single button reproducibility: The what, the why, and the how"
 categories:
   - Open science
   - Reproducibility